Mum’s WW2 letter reveals frantic search for lost lads

 There is some debate that those in power were aware of the facts, yet chose to keep quiet.

-Clearly the government of a country fighting a war has its work cut out having to contend with huge loss of life during conflict.
+Clearly a government of a country fighting a war has its work cut out having to contend with huge loss of life during conflict.
 But did those at the top make the calculated decision that news of a huge disaster at sea could be “bad for morale”?

 When the Ceramic was struck the crew’s wages were stopped the moment the liner sunk below the waves.